-An abscess is a tender mass generally surrounded by a colored area from pink to deep red.
+A skin abscess is a tender mass generally surrounded by a colored area from pink to deep red.
 Abscesses are often easy to feel by touching.
-The middle of an abscess is full of pus and debris.
+The vast majority of them are caused by infections.
+Inside, they are full of pus, bacteria and debris.

 Unlike other infections, antibiotics alone will not usually cure an abscess.
 In general an abscess must open and drain in order for it to improve.
-Sometimes draining occurs on its own, but generally it must be opened by a doctor in a procedure called incision and drainage (I&D).
+Sometimes draining occurs on its own, but generally it must be opened with the help of a warm compress or by a doctor in a procedure called incision and drainage (I&D).

 The middle of the abscess liquefies and contains dead cells, bacteria, and other debris.
 This area begins to grow, creating tension under the skin and further inflammation of the surrounding tissues.
 Pressure and inflammation cause the pain.